vudatahust/vudatahust/README.md

 **Description** 2021 is a year of the Covid 19 epidemic, so how has the aviation industry in Vietnam been affected?
 The analysis with source data of nearly 19,000 rows will give a more specific analysis.<br>
 **Skills**: Cleaning data, convert data types, times sSeries aAnalysis ,descriptive statistics, data visualization. <br>
 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib .<br>
-**Results:** Provide a specific assessment of revenue, profit, tax among airlines and frequency of flights in provinces.
+**Results:** Provide a specific assessment of revenue, profit, tax among airlines and frequency of flights in provinces.<br>
 **Language** Vietnamese